ZebZimmer/ChessComputerVisionProject/README.md

 - The replication of this project requires setting up ArUco markers on the corners of the board.
   - From the White player's perspective the IDs go 10, 11, 12, 13 in counter-clockwise order starting in the top left corner (a8).
   An example can be seen in the image below.
+- After setting up the board, run the live_model_implementation.py script (until the GUI is created) and see the results live.

 ## Results
 - Overview of the model training, performance metrics, and real-world application results.